adrianokerber/fullcycle-ddd-node-typescript/README.md

 # A study about Domain Driven Design (DDD)
 A study of DDD applied on FullCycle course using Node.js with TypeScript.
-And Used Jest as the test framework.
+Also using Jest as the test framework.

 > Tip: This Node.js project was created using `npm i typescript --save-dev` command and `npx tsc --init` for a typescript configured project